Radiation Mutagenesis & Health Physics

 Acute high-level exposure induces genetic mutation

-Chronic low-level exposure increases incidence of cancer
+Chronic low-level exposure increases individual risk & population incidence of cancer

 Ex.: